Patella: Development

-In the patella an ossification centre develops at the age of 3–6 years.
-The patella originates from two centres of ossification which unite when fully formed.
+In humans, the patella appears as a cartilaginous point in the course of the third fetal month.
+Infants are born with a patella of soft cartilage which begins to ossify (i.e., turn into bone) by a single centre at about age three.
+Ossification is completed about the age of puberty.

 Function

 The primary functional role of the patella is knee extension.
 The patella increases the leverage that the quadriceps tendon can exert on the femur by increasing the angle at which it acts.

 The patella is attached to the tendon of the quadriceps femoris muscle, which contracts to extend/straighten the knee.
 The patella is stabilized by the insertion of the horizontal fibres of vastus medialis and by the prominence of the lateral femoral condyle, which discourages lateral dislocation during flexion.
 The retinacular fibres of the patella also stabilize it during exercise.

 Clinical significance

 Dislocation

 Patellar dislocations occur with significant regularity, particularly in young female athletes.
-It involves the patella sliding out of its position on the knee, most often laterally, and may be associated with extremely intense pain and swelling.
+It involves the patella sliding out of its position on the knee, most often laterally, and may be associated with excruciating pain and swelling.
 The patella can be tracked back into the groove with an extension of the knee, and therefore sometimes returns into the proper position on its own.